bigoshunane/bigoshunane/README.md

 ### Hi there 👋 I am Workineh

-Industrial process controls and automation professional with hands-on experience supporting the commissioning, startup, and operation of facility control systems in high-volume lithium-ion battery manufacturing environments.
-Experienced in process instrumentation, PID control loop tuning, controls networking, system troubleshooting, and industrial automation technologies.
-Practical knowledge of PLC programming, process control, AC/DC circuits, motor controls, hydraulics, and pneumatics gained through formal automation training and field experience.
+Controls and automation professional with hands-on experience supporting commissioning, startup, troubleshooting, and optimization of facility control systems in a high-volume lithium-ion battery manufacturing environment.
+Experienced with HVAC and utility systems, process instrumentation, PID loop tuning, controls networking, PLC programming, and industrial automation troubleshooting.
+Knowledgeable in AC/DC circuits, motor controls, hydraulics, pneumatics, and process control principles.

-Possesses a strong foundation in process engineering, data analysis, and root-cause problem solving developed through roles at Panasonic Energy, Tesla, materials research laboratories, and academic research institutions.
-Recognized for a continuous improvement (Kaizen) mindset, cross-functional collaboration, and the ability to bridge controls engineering, process understanding, and data-driven decision-making to improve system reliability, safety, operational efficiency, and manufacturing performance.
+Combines a background in materials science, manufacturing operations, data analytics and automation engineering with a strong root-cause problem-solving approach developed through experience at Panasonic Energy, Tesla, research laboratories, and academic institutions.
+Brings a continuous improvement (Kaizen) mindset, strong cross-functional communication skills, and the ability to leverage controls engineering, process knowledge, and data-driven analysis to improve system reliability, safety, efficiency, and operational performance.

 #### Outline of my works are listed below: